Cartoon Network (Canada): Branding history

 The bumpers were made by Cuppa Coffee Studios.

-This branding would be discontinued and replaced by a more generic look in mid-August 1998, and begin using the slogan, “It's Unreal!” (or “Imagine!” in the French feed).
+This branding would be discontinued and replaced by a more generic look in mid-August 1998, and begin using the slogan, "It's Unreal!" (or "Imagine!" in the French feed).
 In 1999, Teletoon was airing bumpers with its first mascot, "Teletina".
 These bumpers were made by Spin Productions in Toronto.

-The channel's on-air appearance was revamped to a more “cartoony”-style in 2001.
-The logo was modified slightly and came in different coloured border variations, and in addition, a new alternate logo was introduced, consisting of a wordmark of the channel's name in a custom font.
+The channel's on-air appearance was rebranded to a more "cartoony"-style in 2001.
+The logo was modified slightly and came in different coloured border variations, and in addition, an alternate logo was introduced, consisting of a wordmark of the channel's name in a custom font.
 This wordmark would serve as the channel's secondary logo for its programming blocks and certain graphic presentations, while the original logo would be the primary logo for its corporate material and overall brand representation.
 Several more bumpers using CGI animation made by Guru Studio subsequently premiered on the channel during this period.

-An updated look for the channel was unveiled, no longer featuring the original logo (and fully utilizing the wordmark), for a partial rebranding made by the Montreal-based Buzz Image Group on August 29, 2005.
-Despite this, the original logo would still be used in some form up until 2007, most notably as a production logo and also on their website.
+Another rebrand for the channel was released, with the original logo discontinued (and fully utilizing the wordmark), for a partial rebranding made by the Montreal-based Buzz Image Group on August 29, 2005.
+Despite this, the original logo continued to be used in some form until 2007, most notably as a production logo and on their website.

 On February 5, 2007, the channel's wordmark was removed and the original logo was officially replaced as part of a major rebrand.
-Teletoon's website and its on-air appearance were dramatically changed, and the overall aesthetic of both the channel and its bumpers were immensely modernized.
+Teletoon's website and its on-air appearance were dramatically changed, and the overall aesthetic of both the channel and its bumpers became modernized.

 On September 5, 2011, to reflect the channel's transition to digital television, the logo was refined and changed to a more three-dimensional appearance, designed by New York-based design agency Trollbäck & Company.